Founder, President & CEO

 Brittany earned a Bachelor’s degree in Biology from Alma College in 2012 and a Master’s degree in Molecular and Cellular Pathology from the University of Michigan in 2015.
 During her education, Brittany studied abroad in Australia, taught medical school in Ethiopia, and served as President of her graduate student council.
 As TransPharm’s Scientific Writer, Brittany analyzes experimental data and compiles study reports.
 She also volunteers as a Language Editor for De Gruyter Academic Publishing.

 Kyle graduated from Grand Valley State University in April 2015 with a Bachelor’s degree in General Biology and started his career in biological research at TransPharm Preclinical Solutions in November 2015.
 As an Associate Scientist, Kyle helps with animal handling and lab duties.
 Kyle is proficient in laboratory procedures including sample plating and client compound preparation.
 He also helps with the harvesting of various animal tissues including thigh muscles, lungs, spleens and kidneys from euthanized mice for the purpose of tracking the overall growth, population density and growth kinetics of the infecting pathogen.
+He received his RLAT certification in 2017.

 Jeremy received his B.A. in Biology, as well as minors in both Chemistry and Psychology, from Albion College in 2011.
 While at Albion he worked for the Biology department tutoring students, assisting with labs, and helping with community programs at the Whitehouse Nature Center.
 Jeremy also performed research into the use of membrane supported Palladium nanoparticles for the remediation of trichloroethene under the guidance of Dr. Kevin Metz.
 He presented his research at Albion College’s annual Elkin Isaac Symposium as well as the American Chemical Society Conference in 2011.
 After graduation he worked for a clinical laboratory where he became proficient in the departments of urinalysis, chemistry and special chemistry.
+He received his RLAT certification in 2017.

 Brianne received her B.A. in Biological Sciences in May 2015 from Spring Arbor University.
 During her studies, she served as a teaching assistant in Organic Chemistry lab, she received high marks in many of her life science courses, became proficient in Microbiological terminology and completed a practicum at Clinton Trail Animal Hospital where she was later employed.
 During her time at Clinton Trail she gained valuable experience in caring for small animals, performing clinical lab work and sterilizing animal housing environments.
 She also completed an internship at Potter Park Zoo, where she received further training in animal welfare and enrichment.
+She received her RLAT certification in 2017.

 Emily is currently a student at Saginaw Valley State University on track to earn a Bachelor’s degree in Biochemistry in 2018.
 Her role at TransPharm includes providing assistance in maintaining laboratory and animal vivarium cleanliness as well as assisting with in vitro microbiology processes in the lab.
 In addition to her duties at TransPharm, she also serves as the foster program coordinator for Jackson County Animal Shelter.